danielmcquillen/validibot-cli/README.md

 1. Prompts for your API key (input is hidden for security)
 2. Validates the key against the Validibot API
 3. Stores the key securely in your system keyring
+4. Fetches your organizations and sets a default:
+   - If you belong to one org, it becomes your default automatically
+   - If you belong to multiple orgs, you'll be prompted to select one (or skip)
-4. Displays your account info to confirm success
+5. Displays your account info to confirm success

 **Credential storage:**